charlesneimog/Awesome-Pd/docs/objects/bend.out.md

 # bend.out

-`bend.out` formats and sends raw MIDI pitch bend messages to Pd's MIDI output and its outlet.
-By default, it takes normalized values (floats from -1 to 1).
-An argument sets channel number (the default is 1).
+The `bend.out` object formats and sends MIDI pitch bend messages.
+It takes normalized float values (from -1 to 1) by default, or raw 0-16383 values with the `-raw` flag, and outputs them to Pd's MIDI output and its outlet.
+It can also be configured to output only to its outlet using the `-ext` flag or `ext` message, allowing for flexible routing of pitch bend data.

 ---

+!!! info "AI Generated"
+    This content was generated with the assistance of AI.
+If you notice any errors, please report them or submit a fix using [Submit](../submit.md).
+Check the prompt used [here](../prompts/helppatchai.md).

+---

 <div class="grid cards" markdown>
 - :octicons-download-16: __Download__ via [Deken](../deken.md).  <p style="font-size: 14px">_Open `Pd` and go to `Tools`:material-arrow-right:`Find Externals`.
 Search for <code>else</code> and install it.
 Then create an object with `declare -lib else -path else`.
 Finally, use `bend.out` or any other object from `else`._</p>
-- :fontawesome-brands-dev: Library developed mainly by **Alexandre Porres**.
+- :fontawesome-brands-dev: Library developed mainly by **Alexandre Torres Porres**.
 - :fontawesome-solid-bug-slash: __Report Bugs/Errors__ [here](https://github.com/porres/pd-else/issues)!
 - :fontawesome-solid-computer: __Available__ for :fontawesome-brands-apple: :fontawesome-brands-linux: :fontawesome-brands-windows:.
 </div>